 Most contractors stake their next job on a good reputation.
 When searching for a contractor, many people start by asking their friends who will give their honest opinion of a job they had done or have seen done.
 It is a good idea to seek out several different contractors, narrow it down to three or four and then ask for references.
 It is easy to find answers to questions such as:

 Remember that the best contractor is probably not the cheapest or even the most expensive contractor.
+Most qualified remodelers will be in the same ball park.
+Picking from the list of good contractors can be difficult, a good rule of thumb is to pick who you feel the most comfortable with being in your home.
+This contractor will be a guest in your home for a few months and you should trust that they will do what is expected.
 And having to wait for a project to be started may be a good indication that the contractor is busy because they have a good reputation and lots of jobs to complete.
 Be willing to wait.

 Several other tips to keep in mind in order to stay within budget:

 The biggest factor that influences the cost of a kitchen remodel is the amount of construction, and deconstruction, that is required.
 Some projects can be as simple as fresh paint, adding a backsplash, and reorganizing how things are stored in existing cabinets to give the kitchen an update.
 While others can include a complete demolition of the space and rebuilding everything from the ground up.

 Of course, homeowners should choose the amount of construction and changes based on their personal preference, their needs, and what fits into their budget.
 Closely working with a contractor will not only allow for more ideas but he can also point out things that will or will not work in the given space.
 It is recommended that when possible appliances, water fixtures, walls, and electrical lines should be kept in the same location.
 This not only effects costs but can also reduce time, dust, and unwanted debris.